CaliStyle/ng-intercom/README.md

 This is an Intercom wrapper for Angular 2+ with dependency injection for universal applications.

-It supports all intercom methods.
+It supports all documented intercom methods.

-### ALPHA VERSION
+### BETA VERSION

-If you want to try the latest features, please see the `1.0.0-alpha` branch.
+`master` is now hosting the 1.0.0 beta version of `ng-intercom`.
+If you need to make changes to the latest stable version, please PR against `0.x.x`.
+If you need to use the last 0.x version, please run `npm install --save --save-exact ng-intercom@0.2`.

+If you find issues with this version, please file an issue as soon as possible so we can take a look at it.
+We appreciate your cooperation!

 ### Installation